CBD and the Genes for Anxiety

 Secondly, we know the mechanism behind it (increased anandamide) and we can actually mimic that effect partially through CBD.

-FAAH speaks to the endocannabinoids system in regulating our response to stress!
+FAAH speaks to the endocannabinoid system in regulating our response to stress!

 Check out CBD, stress, and anxiety here.